rjwats/esp8266-react/README.md

 The `REACT_APP_HTTP_ROOT` and `REACT_APP_WEB_SOCKET_ROOT` properties can be modified to point a ESP device running the back end firmware.

-> **Note**: You must restart the development server for changes to the environment to become effective.
+> **Tip**: You must restart the development server for changes to the environment file to come into effect.

 #### Enabling CORS